Post-Surgical Stereotactic Radiotherapy (SRT) Versus GammaTile-ROADS (Radiation One and Done Study)

 Detailed Description

-Given these benefits, the rationale for conducting this randomized control comparison study is to generate additional data, to further support the use of this new FDA-cleared method of delivering radiation therapy in the setting of newly diagnosed brain metastases.
+Given these benefits, the rationale for conducting this randomized controlled comparison study is to generate additional data, to further support the use of this new FDA-cleared method of delivering radiation therapy in the setting of newly diagnosed brain metastases.

 Study Type